MLT Kannangara Memorial Gold Medal & Scholarship

 - Professor M. L. T. Kannangara (1925-2017)

-We are glad to inform that CUFSAA Executive Committee officially approved the proposal to establish two Scholarships to be given to Physics Special students each year (a third-year scholarship and the continuation of the third-year scholarship during the fourth year), and a gold medal to be awarded to the outstanding Physics Special Graduate with a First Class Honors at the Convocation.
-The scholarships and the gold medal will honor Prof. M L T Kannangara, a former head of the department of Physics at the University of Colombo (UoC) who was an excellent instructor and who was also instrumental in establishing the UoC-Uppsala joint research project among various other services to the Physics program at UoC.
+We are glad to inform that CUFSAA Executive Committee officially approved the proposal to establish two Scholarships to be given to Physics Special students each year (a third-year scholarship and the continuation of the third-year scholarship during the fourth year).
+These scholarships will honor Prof. M L T Kannangara, a former head of the department of Physics at the University of Colombo (UoC) who was an excellent instructor and who was also instrumental in establishing the UoC-Uppsala joint research project among various other services to the Physics program at UoC.

-Given the situation in Sri Lanka, several of those students are in dire need of financial support.
-Therefore, we plan to award a scholarship for the year 2022-2023.
+Given the situation in Sri Lanka, most of those applicants are in dire need of financial support.
 If you are willing and able to support this project, please send your donation to the CUFSAA treasurer as indicated below.

 CUFSAA-NA is preparing to award a Gold Medal and scholarship in the Memory of Professor M L T Kannangara.